sdxic/netapp_security_hardening/README.md

 # NetApp Security Hardening

-In this lab, you will implement a series of security best practices to harden a NetApp OnTap environment.
+In this lab, you will implement a series of security best practices to harden a NetApp ONTAP environment.
 This lab focuses on data encryption and protection, network security, and user access controls.
 This lab caters to individuals with some prior NetApp experience.

 ## Lab Activities